AizenSousuke/mern-stack/README.md

 # Mern App
+SG Bus alternative application for my own use, without the ads.
+Created as a side project outside working hours to pursue a career as a ReactJS Developer.

 ## Running the App
 Ensure that the android emulator with expo installed is running already.
-Open up terminal in the application root directory and run the following commands:
+Open up terminal in the application's root directory and run the following commands:

 Frontend
 ```